-The MPO's goal for transportation equity aims to ensure that all of these populations share equitably in the benefits and burdens of the MPO's transportation investment decisions, have opportunities to participate in the transportation planning process, and have a voice in the selection of the transportation investments in their communities.
-These goals are rooted in several federal regulations and presidential executive orders, including Title VI of the Civil Rights Act of 1964, Executive Order 12898 (addressing environmental justice), the Americans with Disabilities Act, and other US Department of Transportation orders pertaining to transportation equity populations.
-For more information on these laws and orders, see Chapter 1.
+The MPO's equity considerations are rooted in several federal regulations and presidential executive orders, including Title VI of the Civil Rights Act of 1964, Executive Order 12898 (addressing environmental justice), the Americans with Disabilities Act, and other US Department of Transportation orders.
+(For more information on these laws and orders, see Chapter 1.)